Monday, May 26, 2008

 I chose to try to climb that ladder.
 It looked attractive – who wouldn't want to be a “man of stature and maturity”?
 I volunteered to serve in ministries, making myself so busy that my college education suffered.
 After all, we kept hearing George say that he wanted to burn out for the Lord, not rust out.
 I moved into a “training home.”
 Eventually, I got to be “head steward.”
 I started preaching on Thursday nights and Sundays.
 When the Assembly had “open air preaching” outreaches at the beach or in busy public thoroughfares, I coveted being chosen by the leaders to have a chance to yell at people.
 Because the Assembly defined spiritual maturity in terms of having authority over other people, I tried “pulling rank” on others who had not been involved as long as I had been.

 In fact, I tried pulling rank whenever I thought I could get away with it.
 Climbing this stupid ladder involved stepping on other people, and I learned to do it rather well.
-In short, I learned to act like a religious jerk.
+In short, I turned myself into a religious jerk.
 I am not proud of this fact.
 Looking back now, I can say that I am truly and deeply sorry about the people I offended or injured in my frantic efforts to climb this ladder.
 And I am deeply sorry about the kind of person I became.
 I could say as an excuse that I was simply doing as I had been taught, but that isn't much of an excuse, since others were offered a chance to climb the same ladder and refused, seeing it for what it really was.
 Mea culpa; mea maxima culpa.
 Eventually I made it to the “doorkeeper” level, where I became stuck, full of a strange mix of my own self-importance on one hand, and a nagging insecurity that some younger brother would pass me up.
 I learned to determine my self-image, my self-concept, my self-worth, my identity, based on my position on this accursed ladder!

 Eventually, the ladder broke, when the facts of the criminal activities of the Geftakys family became widely known.
 When I left the Assemblies, I decided that I just wanted to be nothing more than a church attender for a while – maybe for the rest of my life.
 I realized that I had become a toxic person, and that I needed to throw out all the things I had been taught during my two decades in the Geftakys assemblies and start again from scratch.
 I took time to find people whom I had hurt during my involvement, and to apologize to them.
 I learned to enjoy sitting on my front porch watching the sun set while kids played in the street, instead of rushing off to some meeting where I would be fighting to climb some ecclesiastical ladder.
 And I started trying to find a “healthy church.”